-Turn the wipers on to the lowest intermittent setting.
+- 1. Turn on the wipers to the low wipe setting. - Turn off the ignition while the wipers are at the outer positions of the wiper pattern.
+The blades are more accessible for removal/replacement while in this position.

-- 2. Turn off the ignition while the wipers are at the outer positions of the wiper pattern.
-The blades are more accessible for removal/replacement while in this position. - 3.
-Pull the windshield wiper arm 3 to 4 inches (7.5 to 10 cm) away from the windshield. - 4.
+- Pull the windshield wiper arm 3 to 4 inches (7.5 to 10 cm) away from the windshield. - 4.
 While holding the wiper arm away from the glass, push the release clip from under the blade connecting point and pull the blade assembly down toward the glass to remove it from the wiper arm. - Push the new wiper blade securely on the wiper arm until you hear the release clip "click" into place.

-For wiper blade replacement length and type, also see "Capacities and Specifications" in the Index.
+For wiper blade replacement length and type, see "Capacities and Specifications" in the Index.